-Achieving this purpose requires us to work, as often as not, in remote locations and sensitive, beautiful environments, often on land owned by Indigenous people.
+Achieving this purpose requires us to work, as often as not, in remote locations and sensitive, beautiful environments, often on land owned by Indigenous peoples.
 Our values, experience and history tell us that we must work in a way that delivers real, lasting benefits.
-We must care for our employees, respect and care for the environment when we explore, build and operate, and re-purpose or rehabilitate the land when our operations come to an end.
-We must contribute our fair share to local and national economies, including through the payment of taxes and royalties, and do so transparently.
+We must care for our employees, respect and safeguard the environment when we explore, build and operate, and re-purpose or rehabilitate the land when our operations come to an end.
+We must also contribute to local and national economies by paying competitive wages, treating our suppliers fairly, investing in our local communities and paying our share of taxes.
 And we must do so in a way that preserves the profitability of our own business, not only so we can meet our commitments to our shareholders, but so that we can continue to invest in areas important to our other stakeholders, including safety, climate change mitigation and workforce training.
 These beliefs are the foundation of our views on sustainability.

 The first pillar is foundational: running a safe, responsible and profitable business.

 As such, this pillar includes issues that lay at the heart of our business.

 Safety is our top priority because, simply put, we care for the people we work with.
 We therefore have robust standards, processes and tools embedded across our business to protect the health and safety of our people, our environment and our communities.

 Maintaining and enhancing our profitability is also critical because only a profitable business can create sustained, long-term value not only to shareholders but also to communities, governments and employees.